SaiKathika/Substance-Use-Prediction-and-Pattern-Analysis/README.md

 ## Installation

 ### Prerequisites
-Ensure you have Python 3.8 or higher installed on your machine.
+Ensure you have Python 3.8 or higher installed on your machine.<br/>
 [Download the dataset](https://www.samhsa.gov/data/data-we-collect/nsduh/datafiles?year=2017&data_collection=1137)

 ### Setup Instructions